-We find that while established metrics like ROUGE \citep{lin2004rouge}, BERTScore \citep{zhang2019bertscore}, and QAEval \citep{deutsch2021towards} demonstrate mixed sensitivities to perturbations associated with informativeness, coherence, and faithfulness; all tested metrics, including those explicitly crafted for text simplification \citep{xu2016optimizing, maddela2022lens}, display a lack of sensitivity towards simplification perturbations but not to other perturbations.
+We find that established metrics like ROUGE \citep{lin2004rouge}, BERTScore \citep{zhang2019bertscore}, and QAEval \citep{deutsch2021towards} do not capture simplification and are inconsistent at capturing perturbations in informativeness, coherence, and faithfulness; SARI score \citep{xu2016optimizing}, explicitly crafted for text simplification, is the only automated score that displays sensitivity towards simplification perturbations but not to other perturbations.
 LLM prompt-based evaluations are effective for assessing informativeness, faithfulness, and simplification, but not for coherence.
 Our analysis suggests that a single overall score cannot simultaneously respond to all four criteria.

-In response to the lack of effective metrics for simplification, we introduce \textit{\plainscore}, a new metric that evaluates text simplicity by calculating normalized perplexity differences between language models (LMs) trained on in-domain (i.e., scientific) and out-of-domain (i.e., web) text.
-We show \plainscore's effectiveness at capturing differences in text simplicity through extensive experiments on \testbed and other text simplification datasets.
-Because \plainscore is normalized to a reference dataset, it also allows text simplicity to be compared across different text corpora.